melodyyangaws/sql-based-etl/README.md

 The [Jupyter notebook](/source/app_resources/scd2_job.ipynb) specifies what exactly need to do in a data pipeline.
 </details>

 In general, a parquet file is immutable in a Data Lake.
 This exmaple will demostrate how to address the challenge and process data incrermtnally.
 It uses `Delta Lake`, which is an open source storage layer on top of parquet file, to bring the ACID transactions to Apache Spark and modern big data workloads.
-In this solution, we will build up a table to meet the [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) requirement, and prove that how easy it is when ETL with a SQL first approach implemented in a configuration-driven way.
+In this solution, we will build up a table to meet the [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) requirement, and prove that how easy it is when ETL with a SQL first approach implemented in a configuration-driven architecture.

 1.Clone the project.